tanmayna/sample/R - Data Visualization of Play Store App Data/README.md

 # Google Play Store App Analysis

 ## Dataset Description
-This dataset contains information about each app like catergory of app, rating, size, and more.
+This dataset contains information about each app like category of app, rating, size, and more.
 There is also a reviews dataset featuring top reviews for some of the apps.

 ## Source